Candlewick (character): Adaptations

-The first Lucignolo (Candlewick) in cinema history was the French-Italian comedian Natalino Guillaume in Pinocchio (1911) directed by Giulio Antamoro, in a cast of adult actors, in which the character of Pinocchio was played by his brother Ferdinand Guillaume (Polidor).
+The first Lucignolo (Candlewick) in cinema history was the French-Italian comedian Natalino Guillaume in The Adventures of Pinocchio (1911) directed by Giulio Antamoro, in a cast of adult actors, in which the character of Pinocchio was played by his brother Ferdinand Guillaume (Polidor).

-Candlewick then appeared in Walt Disney's 1940 animated adaptation, Pinocchio, with the name Lampwick, animated as a self-caricature by Fred Moore and voiced by Frankie Darro.
-He meets Pinocchio on the way to Pleasure Island and becomes friends with him when the two engage in bad behavior, though less than the rest of the children, which slows the curse turning them into donkeys.
-While playing pool and smoking cigars, they are accosted by Jiminy Cricket, who scolds Pinocchio and tries to get him to leave with him, but Lampwick bullies and ridicules Jiminy to the point that he leaves furiously.
-The curse eventually catches up with both boys, and Lampwick is the first to turn into a donkey.
-Before he completely loses his humanity, he screams out for his mother.
-Pinocchio and Jiminy flee the island before the curse takes hold, leaving Lampwick's fate unknown.

 The first child actor to play the role of Lampwick was Guglielmo Selvaggio in The Adventures of Pinocchio directed by Giannetto Guardone in 1947.

 Lampwick appears in a 1972 Italian animated adaptation titled The Adventures of Pinocchio.
-He is portrayed like the original story: a lazy boy who dislikes school and is Pinocchio's closest friend there.
-As in the novel, he convinces Pinocchio to come to the Land of Toys with him, where they play many games and eat junk food and go on amusement rides.
-Eventually he and Pinocchio transform into donkeys and are sold to a farmer and a circus.
-Near the end of the film, after Pinocchio starts to work at the farm, he finds Lampwick heavily wounded and exhausted from overwork at the farm, the donkey then shortly dies.
+Like the original story, he is a lazy boy who dislikes school and is Pinocchio's closest friend there.
+As in the novel, he convinces Pinocchio to come to Toyland with him, where they play many games, eat junk food, and go on amusement rides.
+Eventually, he and Pinocchio transform into donkeys and are sold to a farmer and a circus.
+Near the end of the film after Pinocchio starts to work at the farm, he finds Lampwick heavily wounded and exhausted from overwork at the farm; the donkey then shortly dies.
 The character is voiced by Italian actress Flaminia Jandolo.

 In the 1972 television miniseries The Adventures of Pinocchio, director Luigi Comencini entrusted the part to Domenico Santoro, a kid he had "discovered" while shooting a documentary on child labor in Naples (I bambini e noi, 1970).

 In the 1976 made-for-TV musical Pinocchio starring Sandy Duncan in the title role and Danny Kaye as Geppetto, Candlewick is portrayed by Gary Morgan.

-In the 1993 direct-to-video adaptation by GoodTimes Entertainment, where the character is voiced by Cam Clarke (who also voiced Flounder from "The Little Mermaid: Ariel's Beginning"), Candlewick is portrayed like his Disney counterpart, Lampwick, with red hair (though he does not have buckteeth) who tries to have fun in Dunceland with Pinocchio.
+In the 1993 direct-to-video adaptation by GoodTimes Entertainment, where the character is voiced by Cam Clarke (who also voiced Flounder from "The Little Mermaid: Ariel's Beginning"), Candlewick is portrayed like his Disney counterpart Lampwick with red hair (though he does not have buckteeth) who tries to have fun in Dunceland with Pinocchio.
 Like his Disney counterpart, he is transformed into a donkey and his fate is unknown.